awsdocs/aws-javascript-developer-guide-v2/sns-examples-sending-sms.md

 In this example, use a Node\.js module to send an SMS message to a phone number\.
 Create a Node\.js module with the file name `sns_publishsms.js`\.
 Configure the SDK as previously shown\.
 Create an object containing the `Message` and `PhoneNumber` parameters\.

 When you send an SMS message, specify the phone number using the E\.164 format\.
 E\.164 is a standard for the phone number structure used for international telecommunication\.
 Phone numbers that follow this format can have a maximum of 15 digits, and they are prefixed with the plus character \(\+\) and the country code\.
-For example, a U\.S\. phone number in E\.164 format would appear as \+1001XXX5550100\.
+For example, a US phone number in E\.164 format would appear as \+1001XXX5550100\.

 This example sets the `PhoneNumber` parameter to specify the phone number to send the message\.
 Pass the object to the `publish` method of the `AWS.SNS` client class\.
 To call the `publish` method, create a promise for invoking an Amazon SNS service object, passing the parameters object\.
 Then handle the `response` in the promise callback\.